-If you live in a planned unit development (PUD) or common interest community (CID), your neighborhood is probably run by a homeowners’ association (HOA).
-Most HOAs are operated by a board of directors (the “board”) usually made up of a small group of volunteer homeowners.
-Due to the broad nature of an HOA’s responsibilities--setting an annual budget, collecting dues and fees, maintaining the common areas, adopting and enforcing rules and regulations, and the like—an HOA cannot please every homeowner all of the time.
+If you live in a planned unit development (PUD) or common interest community (CID), your neighborhood is probably run by a homeowners' association (HOA).
+Most HOAs are operated by a board of directors (the "board"), usually made up of a small group of volunteer homeowners.
+Due to the broad nature of an HOA's responsibilities—setting an annual budget, collecting dues and fees, maintaining common areas, adopting and enforcing rules and regulations, and so on—an HOA cannot please every homeowner all of the time.
+Sometimes, homeowner-HOA disagreements result in lawsuits.

-Sometimes homeowner-HOA disagreements result in lawsuits against the HOA.
-Not infrequently, such suits also name one or more HOA board members.
-Without adequate Directors and Officers (D&O) insurance, a lawsuit against an HOA board member can leave the member responsible for legal costs, expenses, and even damages.
-Since no prospective board member wants to risk going broke as a result of acting on the board, in order for an HOA to attract, and keep good board members, adequate D&O insurance is a must.
+Not infrequently, such suits personally name one or more HOA board members.
+Without adequate Directors and Officers (D&O) insurance, a lawsuit against an HOA board member can leave the member responsible for paying legal costs, expenses, and even damages.
+Since no prospective board member wants to risk going broke as a result of acting on the board, in order for an HOA to attract and keep good board members, adequate D&O insurance is a must.

 However, regardless of the validity or ultimate success of any lawsuit, legal expenses and costs are inevitable when a legal action is filed (or even just threatened).
 If a lawsuit is successful, an HOA board member could owe a large judgment amount.
 Even if a legal claim is dismissed, settled, or negotiated prior to filing, an HOA or its board will likely incur costs and legal fees for an attorney's assessment, advice, and assistance with the claim.

-Almost all HOAs carry general liability insurance, which generally covers legal expenses for the association itself.
-D&O insurance, on the other hand, protects an HOA’s board members, by covering any legal expenses resulting from the member’s actions on the board.
+Almost all HOAs carry general liability insurance, which covers legal expenses for the association itself.
+D&O insurance, on the other hand, protects an HOA's board members individually, by covering any legal expenses resulting from the member's actions on the board.

-To determine if your HOA has adequate insurance, obtain a copy of its insurance policies (the HOA should have them on file, or the HOA’s insurance agent can provide copies).
-If your HOA doesn’t have a D&O policy in place, talk with the board members about purchasing one.
+To determine whether your HOA has adequate insurance, obtain a copy of its insurance policies.
+The HOA should have them on file, or the HOA's insurance agent can provide copies.
+If your HOA doesn't have a D&O policy in place, talk with the board members about purchasing one.
 An experienced insurance agent can assist in describing the benefits (and cost) of such a policy.